Hi, my name is Toru, and I’m head of marketing at AlterLock.

 You’ll need the authorization code indicated in the Start Guide when pairing the device with the app, so be sure to keep the guide handy.

-As for the anti-theft stickers, it's up to you whether to use them or not, but it may deter you from committing a crime.
-It may also make you less of a target for people who want to commit crimes.
+As for the anti-theft stickers, it’s up to you whether to use them or not.
+While they’re intended to make your bike less of a target for thieves, you may feel they do the opposite and tell thieves your bike is worth stealing.
 Of course, by making the most of the tracking function, you can protect your bike without causing it to stand out with the stickers.